The information listed below has been found to help horses recover from both acute laminitis and long-term founder.

 * feed a toxin binder (mycosorb, EquiGuard or Mycobond)

 *contact your vet or feed rep for availability and dosage of supplements

 Remedies to consider:

-* Re-establish stomach ph (apple cider vinegar as a daily drench or in the water trough or mixed with supplementary feed)
+* re-establish stomach ph (apple cider vinegar as a daily drench or in the water trough)

-* Use Homeopathic Arnica or herbal Willow Bark, Devils Claw or other natural pain relief when needed
+* use Homeopathic Arnica, Willow Bark, Devils Claw or other natural pain relief when needed

-* Herbal or Homeopathic detox may also be of benefit
+* Herbal or Homeopathic detox may be of benefit

 * phenylbutazone, only if horse refuses to eat, drink and/or move.